Oliver Shannon

-Oliver Shannon (born 12 September 1995) is an English footballer who played as a midfielder for Cymru Premier club Bala Town.
+Oliver Shannon (born 12 September 1995) is an English footballer who plays as a midfielder for Cymru North club Bala Town.

 College career

 Shannon was a four-year starter at Clemson University, serving as co-captain for his final two years.
 He contributed 13 goals and 17 assists in 82 appearances, 74 of which he started.

 Professional career

 Oliver Shannon was signed by Atlanta United on 21 February 2018.
 He made his debut for the second team on 24 March in a 3–1 win over New York Red Bulls II.
 He finished the season with 27 appearances and one goal for Atlanta United 2.

 Shannon was released by Atlanta at the end of their 2018 season.

 On 9 January 2020, Shannon joined Cymru Premier side Bala Town.
+He departed the club in 2024, before returning to the club in 2026.